-This conversion process should normally be accomplished by two people in 1-2 hours (or less).
 It is recommended that you have good quality water when attempting to produce crushed ice.
-If the ice is opaque and cloudy, the cutter mechanism may become clogged, restrict ice discharge and bind the cutter.
-In addition, you should not attempt to produce crushed ice when the make-up water temperature is below 50°F (10°C).
-Colder water can cause a build-up of ice fines in the tank and eventually result in "short-cycling" which can damage the compressor.
+If the ice is opaque and cloudy, it is subject to clog the cutter mechanism restrict ice discharge and bind the cutter.
+Refer to Technical Service Bulletin No. 88-5, page 9-24.

+Also, you should not attempt to produce crushed ice when the make-up water temperature is below 50°F (10°C).
+Colder water can cause a build-up of ice fines in the tank and eventually result in "short-cycling".